ndag/uGW/README.md

 %
 % Returns:
-%   res   - the (R,Delta_infinity)-Wasserstein distance between the probability measures mu1 and mu2.
+%   res   - the (R,Delta_infinity)-Wasserstein distance between the probability measures mu1 and mu2 to the power of p.

 ```
 ## uGW-distance